Burlesque1/React-Redux-1/log.md

 + redux store changes / function runs(has the ability to dispatch other actions and do whatever it wants)

 <br> export default ???

+153. test add expense <br>
+moment.format would change time zone result in inconsistency on travis